pmillerdev/shopping-app/README.md

 An app that allows the user to move items to/from a shopping cart, statistics on the selected items are updated in real time.

-Technologies used: React, Redux, React-Redux, React-Bootstrap
+Technologies used: React, Redux, React-Bootstrap, HTML, CSS, JS (ES6), CRA.

 ## Running Locally